spackows/Code-generation-exploration/07_MURAL-API-better-docs/README.md

 ## Background
 In [experiment 05](https://github.com/spackows/Code-generation-exploration/tree/main/05_MURAL-API), Copilot struggled to implement correct calls to the MURAL API and to correctly process returned results.
 - Required parameters were missed
-- Invalid prameter values were specified
+- Invalid parameter values were specified
 - Fields of returned results were not processed correctly
 - Questions about the MURAL API weren't answered correctly either